Sign up for the 2 Sigma Newsletter

 AI programs can be valuable tools to help speed up your content creation process.
 However, AI cannot replace the overarching vision and planning that goes into building a winning content marketing strategy.
 Current AI models cannot conduct thorough research.
 You will still need the guidance of an experienced human to take the generated content and revise it.

-As AI continues to evolve, there will likely be more opportunities to incorporate it into your workflow.
-However, you will still need a human to manage and revise the generated content.
+As AI and the word embedding models that power them continue to evolve, there will likely be more opportunities to incorporate AI content generation into your workflow.
+However, you will still need a human to manage and revise the content.

 Build Your Content Marketing Strategy Today